- Start dateSeptember

-- DurationMSc: Up to five years part-time.
-PgDip : Up to four years part-time.
-PgCert: Up to 3 years part-time
+- Durationone year full-time or up to five years part-time; PgDip: up to four years part-time; PgCert: up to three years part-time

-- DeliveryThe course is delivered via blended learning, with a mixture of residential and online teaching, and assessment is through coursework, group practicals, presentations and (MSc only) an individual dissertation.
+- DeliveryThe course is delivered via blended learning, with a mixture of residential and online teaching, and project based learning

 - QualificationMSc, PgDip, PgCert